|Apply Online||Return to Postings|

 200 E. Berry Street

-Working under the direction of the Regulatory Compliance Program Manager or the Deputy Director of Operations in the absence of the Program Manager, incumbent will assist in data collection, tracking, and developing reports on various environmental and public health requirements.
+Working under the direction of the Regulatory Compliance Program Manager assists in data collection, tracking, and developing reports on various environmental and public health requirements.
 The intern will be provided opportunities to learn about the City’s environmental programs and will gain an understanding of state and federal regulatory compliance requirements.
 Portfolio-building opportunities through an individualized learning plan.
 The incumbent is expected to exercise good judgment, independence, initiative, and professional expertise in conducting day-to-day operations.
 All work duties and activities must be performed in accordance with the City and Utility's safety rules and operating regulations, policies and procedures as well as federal, state, and local regulations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the ability to interact with the public, City incumbents, and outside agencies with patience, tact, respect, and professionalism and the following.
 Other duties may be assigned.